dflock/duncanlock.net/content/posts/tech/better-figures-and-images-plugin-for-pelican.rst

 What the Better Figures & Images plugin does
 ==============================================

 - Adds a ``style="width: ???px; height: auto;"`` attribute to any ``<img>`` tags in the content, by automatically checking the dimensions of the actual image file on disk and adding the appropriate attribute to the ``<img>`` tag.
 - Also finds any ``<div class="figures">`` tags in the content which contain images - and adds the same style attribute to them.
 - If the ``RESPONSIVE_IMAGES`` setting is true, it adds ``style="width: ???px; max-width: 100%; height: auto;"`` instead.
 - Corrects Alt text: If an img alt attribute = the image filename, it sets it to ""
+- Inserts figure numbers into figure captions, if FIGURE_NUMBERS == True in global config, or figure_numbers exists in article metadata.

 Assuming that the image is 250px wide, it turns output like this: